xmtp/xmtp-dot-org/docs/faq.md

 ### Does xmtp is compatible with `viem`

 Yes, not by default but you can create a wrapper around it.
-Like [lenster did](https://github.com/lensterxyz/lenster/blob/19e5911cd3b0d4f2c391d1a1180a7ea5d9335bf3/apps/web/src/hooks/useEthersWalletClient.tsx#L6)
+Like [Lenster](https://github.com/lensterxyz/lenster/blob/19e5911cd3b0d4f2c391d1a1180a7ea5d9335bf3/apps/web/src/hooks/useEthersWalletClient.tsx#L6)

 ```js
 import { ZERO_ADDRESS } from "@lenster/data/constants";